tarunbatra/tarunbatra.github.io/source/_posts/why-should-you-use-named-functions-in-javascript.md

 ---
-title: Why you should use named JavaScript functions
+title: Why should you use named functions in JavaScript
 date: 2017-02-27 00:59:36
 tags:
   - javascript
   - styleguide
 category:
   - javascript
-photos: data/images/why-you-should-use-named-javaScript-functions/cover.jpeg
+photos: data/images/why-should-you-use-named-functions-in-javascript/cover.jpeg
 ---

 JavaScript functions can be categorized into *named* or *anonymous* on the basis of the value of their __name__ property.
 A named function can be declared as follows: